Last updated August 2020.

 “Transgender” is an adjective, not a noun:

-- Never: transgendered
+- Use: transgender people.
+Avoid: transgenders.
+Never: transgendered

 Unless writing about trans women or trans men specifically, use language that is inclusive of nonbinary-identified transgender people: